vmware-archive/spring-boot-data-rest-demo/AddUI.md

 <a name="WhyPolymer"/>
 ## Why Polymer?

 There are lots of great choices for JavaScript libraries out there, and Pivotal doen't express a preference.
 Angular is well known, and React.js has lots of good buzz around it.
 So why use the lesser known Polymer?
 If you have done the tutorial then you know that Polymer has some nice components available for it, good encapsulation for custom WebComponents, support for repeting sections, and very useful data binding features.
-These come together to bring a lot of functionality in some pretty tidy JavaScript that's easy to understand.
+These come together to bring a lot of functionality for a small amount of JavaScript that's relatively easy to understand.